Lauriichan/PriorityMaster/README.md

 All features can be configured ingame using the settings menu of the mod

 Features:
-- Customizable colors
+- Customizable colors<br>
--> Supports gradients between two colors (gradients can also be reversed) -> Supports to change the color for each priority individually
+  -> Supports gradients between two colors (gradients can also be reversed)<br>
+  -> Supports to change the color for each priority individually
 - Allows for the maximum priority to be changed (1 - 99)
 - Allows for the default priority to be changed (1 - Max priority)